Google Apps Script to Extract Emails

 If you have a generic email that is being sent to you regularly and you happen to be a gmail user, you can easily extract that data into a spreadsheet where you can further parse the data into a database if that particular email follows a template.

-Zapier recently introduced a free email parser but it was too much of a hassle to actually use (although it seemed really cool and easy at first blush).
-Plus the integration with a database was so cumbsersome that I just gave up and found my own solution.
+Zapier recently introduced an email parser but it was too much of a hassle to actually use (although it seemed really cool and easy at first).
+Plus the integration with a database was so cumbersome that I just gave up and found my own solution.

 I receive notifications of my app sales from multiple vendors and I create some formulas in a basic spreadsheet to exract the data I need.